Data-Visualization-Intro/3-D3-line-chart/readme.md

 </style>
 ```

+Unlike `document.querySelector` d3.select() returns a d3 selection object specially configured to work within the d3 system.

-Log svg to the console, expand the \_groups key, and note that the linked element is our new <svg> element.
+Expand the `_groups` key, and note that the linked element is our new <svg> element.

-Expand the \_groups object and hover over the <svg> element, the browser will highlight the corresponding DOM element on the webpage.

-On hover, the browser will also show the element's size: 300px by 150px - the default size for SVG elements in Google Chrome.
+Hover over the <svg> element and the browser will highlight the corresponding DOM element on the webpage and show the element's size: 300px by 150px - the default size for SVG elements in Google Chrome.

 SVG elements don't scale the way most DOM elements do — there are many rules that will be unfamiliar to an experienced web developer.

-Let's tell our <svg> element what size we want it to be.

 d3 selection objects have an `.attr()` method that will add or replace an attribute on the selected DOM element.
 The first argument is the attribute name and the second argument is the value.